We are no longer updating this page and it is not optimised for mobile devices.

 Tommy Tomasi's hope for a new life in a new country

-Italian-born Ferruccio (Tommy) Tomasi came to Australia with high hopes for his future.
+Ferruccio (Tommy) Tomasi was born in Italy in 1926 and came to Australia with high hopes for his future.
 While he was working in Western Australia, Tommy saw an image of the snow on Mt Kosciuszko which reminded him of his homeland.
 He set off to Cooma to apply for work on the Snowy Mountains Scheme.

 The Scheme offered Tommy the chance to fulfil his hopes for the future in a part of Australia that reminded him of home: